claudior57/aws-iac/README.md

 # aws-iac
-demo - aws basic iac configs for a working cluster (should be used only for demonstration purposes NOT READY FOR PRODUCTION)
+demo - aws basic iac configs for a working cluster (should be used only for demonstration purposes NOT READY FOR PRODUCTION), use it at your own discretion
 ### Requirements:

 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)